Information Security: Exciting Opportunities in a Wide-Open Job Market

 Preparing For an Information Security Career

 The first step to success: pursuing advanced coursework in internet security.
-An Master of Business Administration in Information Security and Assurance can deliver the theoretical knowledge and practical skills needed to succeed in a rapidly-changing field.
+A Master of Business Administration (MBA) degree can deliver the theoretical knowledge and practical skills needed to succeed in a rapidly-changing field.

 In an age of constant data breaches, the need for skilled information security professionals is greater than ever before.
 This could be your opportunity to check off all of your career goals: lucrative, satisfying work that makes a difference in the lives of others.